 Northern Europe may not be everyone’s first choice for a Christmas family vacation, but it is at the top of the list of those who know just how much of a hidden gem it is.
 If you visit with family, one of the best cities to explore during the holidays is Cologne.
 Christmas markets and parties abound in this German territory, and you can even visit the Chocolate museum while you’re there.
 Other interesting cities include Bern in Switzerland, Hallstatt in Austria, Tallinn in Estonia and Prague in the Czech Republic.
 All of these destinations stand out for their authentic Christmas holiday experiences, but Prague is also a top choice; from the Gothic and Baroque architecture which is in the holiday season fitted with Christmas lights, to the theatrical shows and seasonal holiday markets, not forgetting the historic Old Town Square, the “heart” of Prague, you and your kids will have plenty of holiday memories to take home with you.

-There is no short supply of Christmas vacation ideas for families.
-It might be a little difficult to select just one of these options for your next vacation, but you can certainly save the rest for later.
-Whether you decide to go to a big city or take it easy at a Caribbean all-inclusive family resort, your vacation memories are something you’ll always treasure.
+There are several Christmas vacation ideas for families.
+It may be tough to choose just one of these possibilities for your next vacation, but you can always store the others for later.
+Whether you choose to visit a large metropolis or relax in a Caribbean all-inclusive family resort, your holiday memories will last a lifetime.